 This guide was written prior to Russia's 2022 invasion of Ukraine and is therefore not reflective of the current situation.
 Travel to Russia is currently not advisable due to the area's volatile political situation.

-Moving to Russia may seem like an exciting adventure, but the reality may be quite different, so it's important to weigh up the pros and cons when making the decision to move.
+Moving to Russia may be an exciting adventure, but there are also sure to be challenges, so it's important to weigh up the pros and cons when making the decision to move.
 To help expats have a clearer picture, here is a summary of the advantages and disadvantages of living in Russia.

 Accommodation in Russia